HeeiYa/KDEBlog/docs/posts/QML 安卓应用构建与运行.md

 Make sure that your Android device has Developer Mode enabled.
 You can find specific instructions on how to enable Developer Mode based on your device model through an online search.

-If you want to share the screen on your phone on PC, you can use scrcpy:[Genymobile/scrcpy: Display and control your Android device](https://github.com/Genymobile/scrcpy)
+If you want to share the screen on your phone on PC, you can use scrcpy: [Genymobile/scrcpy: Display and control your Android device](https://github.com/Genymobile/scrcpy)